chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 - **Supported across all major operating systems:** WebHID headset controls have been validated with Chrome Browser across ChromeOS, Windows, Mac, and Linux operating systems.
 - **Supported across all Chromium-based browsers:** WebHID is also available for any Chromium-based browser.

-Screen capture, screen sharing, and screen recording are other great communications and contact center use cases that can benefit from Chromium Web standards.
+Screen capture, screen sharing, and screen recording are other great communications and contact center use cases that can benefit from Chromium web standards.

-- `getDisplayMedia` is an extension of the Media Capture API (`getUserMedia`) that enables the acquisition of a user's display(s) or part thereof, in the form of a video track.
+[`getDisplayMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) is an extension of the ['Media Capture API'](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) ([`getUserMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)) that enables the acquisition of a user's display(s) or part thereof, in the form of a video track.

-- In some cases, system, application or window audio can also be captured and presented in the form of an audio track.
-- This enables a number of applications, including screen sharing using WebRTC or contact center screen recording.
+In some cases, system, application, or window audio can also be captured and presented in the form of an audio track.
+This enables a number of applications, including screen sharing using WebRTC, or contact center screen recording.

-- Multi-display capture extends `getDisplayMedia` to support use cases where multiple screens need to be shared or recorded without requiring users to accept recording.
+Multi-display capture extends `getDisplayMedia` to support use cases where multiple screens need to be shared or recorded without requiring users to accept recording.
 Our Chrome Enterprise Recommended partners, like Dialpad that you see here, are now integrating to this new Web Standard to optimize for screen recording on ChromeOS.

-- Finally, ChromeOS completes the experience with always on, non-closable, screen recording support.
+Finally, ChromeOS completes the experience with always on, non-closable, screen recording support.

 ## ChromeOS benefits for communications